 - As a field operator, the Network offers the Citizen Service programme described here.
 It is therefore one field operator among others (such as Solidarcité, Coup de Pouce or Asmae)

 - As a lobbying organization, the Citizen Service Network runs promotional and communication activities towards the political world.
 It strives to impress upon the different levels of government the importance of establishing an institutional framework for this social project.
 The Citizen Service Network is working towards one fundamental goal: the creation of a law granting a status to all young people aged 18 to 25 who take part in the Citizen Service programme in Belgium.

 Objectives & Means of action

-The Network aims to make the Citizen Service accessible to all young people aged 18 to 25 (or from age 16 by special dispensation) in order to stimulate their personal growth and promote their integration into society as responsible and active citizens with a critical mind and a sense of solidarity.
+The Network aims to make the Citizen Service accessible to all young people aged 18 to 25 in order to stimulate their personal growth and promote their integration into society as responsible and active citizens with a critical mind and a sense of solidarity.